 In the mainstream OKR belief system, the key results focus on measurements of desired outcomes.

-The best possible writing for a security key result would be measurable reductions in risk probabilities.
+The best possible writing for a security key result would be objective, measurable reductions in risk probabilities.

 Other engineering disciplines can directly measure their key results (perf, customer growth, revenue, etc.).
 However, risk has roots in probability.
 Our teams cannot objectively measure “ Probabilistic” outcomes.
-They can only forecast them.
+They can only forecast them, which is subjective.

 Forecasting would measure the before and after impact on these key results.
 We’re unlikely to pursue strict forecasting methods with an early team.
 That’s ok.
 We’re still ok.
 Most organizations don’t use OKRs this strictly.
 We can still use the desired outcomes (reducing well-specified risks) as part of our leadership strategy to lead the team.